Ruins of a large Canaanite and Israelite city in the southern low hills of Judea.

 (b) South views

-A view from the south west side is shown in the next aerial view.
-The ruins are located on the mound, east (right) of the road.
+A view from the south west side is shown below.
+The city wall is seen stretching along the top of the hill.

 (c) Albright Excavation photos